Entrust Your Future Health To Us

 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable. – Socrates

 I’ve always encouraged people to take responsibility for their own health.
 It’s your life, live it to the fullest!

-She started working for the NHS in 2001 as a Medical Secretary in the X-ray department of Bournemouth Hospital, from where she was promoted to X-Ray Office Manager in 2002.
+She started working for the NHS as a Medical Secretary in the X-ray department of Bournemouth Hospital in 2001, and was promoted to Office Manager in 2002.

 In 2016 she completed an ‘Advanced Sports and Exercise Nutritional Advisor’ Professional Diploma in order to expand her knowledge in the Sports Nutrition Field.
 She has always been interested in keeping herself fit, understanding the importance of a healthy diet and regular exercise.